 Experienced Criminal Defense For Immigrants

-At Bartell Georgalas & Juarez, we have built a strong practice guiding clients through all facets of the immigration process.
+At Bartell Georgalas & Juarez, we have built a strong practice guiding clients through all facets of the immigration process and have years of experience providing criminal defense.
 Through the long history of our practice, we have represented clients facing both immigration and criminal law matters.
 We understand the severity of criminal charges on your immigrant status or your ability to remain in or re-enter the United States.
-Call our Cleveland law firm immediately at 888-638-7955 for a free consultation.

 Immigrant Defense Lawyers Fighting For You

 Our firm is dedicated to helping immigrants.
 A large part of our practice is helping those clients protect their immigration status through skilled and vigorous criminal defense.
+According to title 8 USC §1227, there are many crimes that can result in the deportation of aliens from the United States; others can result in inadmissibility at the time of arrival.
 We can provide legal advice and representation to clients facing a wide range of criminal allegations and immigration violations, including: